Extraction (2020 film): Production

+Development and casting

+The film had a long development process.
+On March 5, 2012, it was revealed that Dwayne Johnson is attached to star in the film, originally titled Ciudad, with the Russo Brothers on board to direct from a screenplay by Joe Russo.

 On August 31, 2018, it was announced that Sam Hargrave would direct Dhaka from a screenplay by Joe Russo.
 In addition, Chris Hemsworth was set to star in the film.
 In November 2018, the rest of the cast was set.

+Filming

 Production began in Ahmedabad and Mumbai in November 2018.
 Filming next took place in Ban Pong, Ratchaburi, Thailand.

 The cast stayed in Nakhon Pathom.
 Principal production ended in March 2019.
 The film's working title was initially Dhaka but was changed to Out of the Fire, before the final title was revealed to be Extraction on February 19, 2020.

-The production in Bangladesh was handled by the same team that handled the production of Avengers: Age of Ultron shot in 2014 in Bangladesh.
+Music

 Henry Jackman and Alex Belcher composed the film score and worked together in 21 Bridges while the Russo Brothers produced the film.
 BMG has released the soundtrack.
-English indie rock band Alt-J's In Cold Blood (Baauer Remix) was used for the official trailer.
+English indie rock band Alt-J's "In Cold Blood" was used for the official trailer.

 Reception

 Viewership

 Extraction was the top-streamed item in its debut weekend, then fell to sixth place (but third among films) in its second week.
 Netflix estimated the film would be watched by about 90 million households during its first month of release, the biggest premiere in the service's history.
 The film returned to the site's top-10 during the 4th of July weekend.
-In July 2020, Netflix revealed the film had in-fact been watched by 99 million households in its first four weeks of release, the most-ever for one of their original films.
+In July 2020, Netflix said the film had been watched by 99 million households in its first four weeks of release, the most-ever for one of their original films.
 In November, Variety reported the film was the fourth-most watched straight-to-streaming title of 2020 up to that point.